 First Bancorp of Indiana, Inc. Announces Financial Results

 When the COVID-19 pandemic hit, local businesses and non-profits turned to First Federal Savings Bank to secure their funds thru the SBA's Paycheck Protection Program ("PPP").
 In the first two rounds of PPP, the bank helped more than 400 clients navigate the application process.
-Of the $41.1 million of PPP loans originated by the bank, $34.3 million has been forgiven.
+Of the $41.1 million of PPP loans originated by the bank, only $212,000 remains.
 In December 2020, Congress authorized a third round of funding.
-Originations for the third round totaled $20.8 million for nearly 300 customers, of which $1.6 million is forgiven.
+Originations for the third round totaled $20.8 million for nearly 300 customers, of which $5.8 million has been forgiven to date.
 Due to the full guaranty of the SBA and the underwriting process the bank's employees have followed, no credit issues are expected with SBA PPP loans and, consequently, no allowance for loan losses has been established for these loans.

-Excluding PPP loans, net loans declined $4.2 million, or a modest 1.3%, over the past year.
-The $340.2 million of net loans on June 30, 2021, included $4.7 million of loans committed for sale to either Fannie Mae or the Federal Home Loan Bank.
+Excluding PPP loans, net loans declined $6.9 million, or 2.1%, over the twelve months.
+However, the loan portfolio, excluding PPP loans, has grown by $8.8 million during the most recent quarter.
+The $337.5 million of net loans on September 30, 2021, included $733,000 of loans committed for sale to either Fannie Mae or the Federal Home Loan Bank.

-Management recorded $900,000 of provisions for loan losses in fiscal 2021, boosting the allowance for loan losses to $3.4 million.
+Management recorded $50,000 of provisions for loan losses in the first fiscal quarter, boosting the allowance for loan losses to $3.5 million.
 Although management believes that the allowance is adequate, the COVID-19 pandemic may yet have an adverse effect on the credit quality of our loan portfolio.
 Management remains in close contact with our most vulnerable borrowers and will make additional provisions to the allowance, as necessary.

 This news release may contain forward-looking statements within the meaning of the federal securities laws.
 Statements in this release that are not strictly historical are forward-looking and are based upon current expectations that may differ materially from actual results.
 These forward-looking statements, identified by words such as "will," "expected," "believe," and "prospects,"